mateussouzaweb/compactor/README.md

 - Automatically add hash ID to avoid caching in JS and CSS files: ``file.js`` -> ``file.485.js``
 - Compress images in GIF, JPG, JPEG, PNG and SVG format.
 - Automatically create WEBP copy from JPG, JPEG and PNG as progressive enhancement.
-- Partials for HTML includes.
+- Add support to HTML imports, so you can split the code and the system will automatically merge it on compilation.
-- Watch mode for automation and live development.
+- Develop mode for automation with file watcher and web server for live development.
 - CLI flags to fine tuning control.
 - Just works!